 So Pages/Session is of more validity as a metric where the page concerned has higher traffic and where you would normally want the User to do something else afterwards (i.e. not the Contact Us page).

 An important point about ‘good default Google Analytics metrics’ is that if you are reviewing broader numbers, for example ‘the number of Users in aggregate to your law firm’s publications in the last quarter‘ it’s always a good idea to compare the numbers to the previous quarter or even better the previous year for the same quarter.

 We see a lot of seasonality in numbers – for instance for many North American lawfirm websites calendar Q4 and Q1 will be impacted by Christmas and New Year and Q3 will be impacted by the summer holidays.
 So comparing say Q2 to Q3 may be problematic but comparing Q2 to Q2 in the previous year can be more insightful.

-GA Lite versus GA Enriched
+Basic GA versus GA Enriched

 Now if you’re starting to wonder if some of these default GA numbers might be less meaningful (or more problematic) than you thought we’re totally in agreement with you.

-GA Enrich comes with hands-on GA training inhouse for your marketing team and instead of reporting on built-in metrics we build custom reports for you on actual business outcomes, like someone contacting a lawyer via your website.
+GA Enriched comes with hands-on GA training inhouse for your marketing team and instead of reporting on built-in metrics we build custom reports for you on actual business outcomes, like someone contacting a lawyer via your website.

-It’s outside the scope of this article to explain GA Enrich and how it can give you a better understanding of your market and tactics – but contact us and we’d be very happy to run you through some examples.
+It’s outside the scope of this article to explain GA Enriched and how it can give you a better understanding of your market and tactics – but contact us and we’d be very happy to run you through some examples.

 Photo by Risager